souch/SMP/README.md

 ### detailed features

 - sorted by artists, albums and track number
-- or sorted by folders, artists, albums and track number
+- or sorted by folders, artists, albums and track number, flattening folder hierarchy
+- or sorted by folders following the tree hierarchy, useful for big music list
 - groups can be folded / unfolded
 - shake the phone to go to next song
 - show current playing song in the list